fightfil/fightfil.github.io-src/content/Penultimate-Step/04_out.md

 be, come to me right after class with your add/drop slip, and I can sign it for you."

-Like one person, looking bewildered and overwhelmed, hastily shoves his books back into his bag before rushing out of the lecture hall, red-faced.
+One person, looking bewildered and overwhelmed, hastily shoves his books back into his bag before rushing out of the lecture hall, red-faced.

 The remainder of the class is much less eventful---Professor Entwistle proved